Mohamed-Abotalb/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - Eleventh Script is in file 10-mirror_permissions and it makes the mode of file hello the same as the file olleh.

 - Twelfth Script is in file 11-directories-permissions and it adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+- Thirteenth Script is in file 12-directory_permissions and it creates a directory called my_dir with permissions 751 in the working directory.